mandelsoft/spiff/README.md

 ### `(( *foo.bar ))`

-The dynaml expression `*<refernce expression>` can be used to evaluate a template somewhere in the yaml document.
+The dynaml expression `*<reference expression>` can be used to evaluate a template somewhere in the yaml document.
 Dynaml expressions in the template are evaluated in the context of this expression.

 e.g.: